-National Security and Foreign Policy
+National Security and Foreign Affairs

-More on National Security and Foreign Policy
+More on National Security and Foreign Affairs

-In the letter, Mr. Lieu writes:
+Upon introduction, Mr. Lieu writes: